ruby/ruby.wasm/packages/npm-packages/ruby-wasm-wasi/example/README.md

 # Example for ruby-wasm-wasi

-This is a simple example of how to use the `ruby-wasm-wasi` faimily packages
+This is a simple example of how to use the `ruby-wasm-wasi` family packages

 ## For browser